Interested in speaking in 2014 or beyond? Know someone who might be interested? Nominate them!

-Speakers from 2013 Summit are arranged below by last name.
+Speakers for the 2014 Summit are arranged below by last name.

 Director, Technological Leadership Institute, University of MinnesotaDr.
 Massoud Amin leads extensive projects in smart grids and infrastructure security and is considered the father of smart grid.
 He holds the Honeywell/H.W.
 Sweatt Chair in Technological Leadership at the University of Minnesota, directs the University’s Technological Leadership Institute (TLI), is a University Distinguished Teaching Professor, and professor of electrical and computer engineering.
 Before joining the University in 2003, he held positions of increasing responsibility at the Electric Power Research Institute in Palo Alto.
 After 9/11, he directed all Infrastructure Security R&D and led Grid Operations/Planning and Energy Markets.
 Prior to 9/11, he served as head of mathematics and information sciences, led the development of more than 24 technologies that transferred to industry, and twice received the Institute’s highest honor.

 Partner, StepToe & Johnson LLP, Washington DC; Former Assistant Secretary of Homeland Security

 Brett Beranek (Invited)

 Senior Principle, Solutions Marketing Manager, Nuance Communications, Inc.